sergioteula/python-amazon-paapi/docs/pages/migration-guide.md

 ### Serializer for Django

 The serializer for Django is not available for this new version.
-If you want to help with the migration, send a merge request and will be added on future updates.
+If you want to help with the migration, send a pull request and will be added on future updates.

 ### I need more help

 You can always ask for help in our [Telegram group](https://t.me/PythonAmazonPAAPI) or raise an issue on [Github](https://github.com/sergioteula/python-amazon-paapi/issues) for help.
-If you find that this guide could be improved somehow, feel free to send a merge request with your changes.
+If you find that this guide could be improved somehow, feel free to send a pull request with your changes.